 MADI input, as AutoSync will detect it whether selected or not.

 can be set using similar command syntax after looking at the information

 displayed by `amixer -c0 controls'.
 Some of these are read-only and depend on

 other writeable values being set; they are provided as indicators only.

-Playback levels can be set using alsamixer.
+Playback levels can be set from the text console using alsamixer.

 The default playback

 level is zero, so these need to be set to get any output.